trace-martin/daily-planner-CHw.5./README.md

 - When you open the daily planner, you will see time blocks from 9am - 5pm

 Next:
-- You will see that each block is seperated by colors.
+- You will see that each block is seperated by a color.
 Grey is past, red is present, and green is future.

 Then:
 - You will be able to save information in all, past, present, and future time blocks.